Journal of Inorganic Materials ›› 2025, Vol. 40 ›› Issue (9): 1005-1012.DOI: 10.15541/jim20240499

 • Supported by:

-Abstract: Sodium-ion batteries have emerged as a significant alternative to lithium-ion batteries, offering a cost-effective and safe solution with promising potential in energy storage.
+Sodium-ion batteries (SIBs) have emerged as a significant alternative to lithium-ion batteries, offering a cost-effective and safe solution with promising potential in energy storage.
 Among these, P2-type Ni/Mn based oxides possess the advantages of high theoretical capacity and wide operating voltage.
-However, the P2-O2 phase transition and Jahn-Teller aberration under high pressure significantly impact the cycling reversibility and structural stability.
-To address the issues above, in this study P2-type Na0.8Ni0.33Mn0.67-xAlxO2 with different contents of Al doping using a high-temperature solid-phase method was prepared, and employed as cathode material for sodium-ion batteries.
-The morphology, composition, elemental valence, and structural features of the material were characterized.
-It was observed that the introduction of Al doping resulted in strengthening of the metal-oxygen bonds (M-O bonds) and an expansion of the Na layer distance, thereby facilitating Na+ diffusion and enhancing structural stability.
-The electrochemical properties demonstrate that Al doping can impede the high-voltage phase transition, stimulate the electrochemical activity of Mn, and diminish the charge transfer resistance, thereby enhancing the electrochemical properties of the materials.
-Among the examined materials, the Na0.8Ni0.33Mn0.62Al0.05O2 cathode displayed the optimal cycling performance with a capacity retention of approximately 87.3% after 200 cycles at 0.1C (1C = 200 mA·g-1) in the range of 2-4.2 V, and superior rate performance with a capacity of 100.9 mAh‧g-1 at 2C in the range of 2-4.2 V.
+However, the P2-O2 phase transition under high voltage and Jahn-Teller aberration significantly impact the cycling reversibility and structural stability.
+To address the above issues, here, P2-type Na0.8Ni0.33Mn0.67-xAlxO2 materials with different doping contents of Al using a high-temperature solid-phase method were prepared, and employed as cathodes for sodium-ion batteries.
+It was observed that Al doping resulted in strengthening of their metal-oxygen bonds (M-O bonds) and expansion of the distance of Na layer, thereby facilitating Na+ diffusion and enhancing structural stability.
+The electrochemical properties demonstrated that Al doping could impede the high-voltage phase transition, stimulate the electrochemical activity of Mn, and diminish the charge transfer resistance, leading to enhanced electrochemical properties of the materials.
+Among these P2-type Na0.8Ni0.33Mn0.67-xAlxO2 materials, Na0.8Ni0.33Mn0.62Al0.05O2 cathode displayed the optimal cycling performance with a capacity retention of 87.3% after 200 cycles at 0.1C (1C=200 mA·g-1) in the range of 2.0-4.2 V, and the superior rate performance with a discharge specific capacity of 100.9 mAh·g-1 at 2C in the range of 2.0-4.2 V.

-Key words: sodium-ion battery, Al doping, P2-type cathode, nickel-manganese oxide, electrochemical properties
+Key words: sodium-ion battery, Al doping, P2-type cathode, nickel-manganese oxide, electrochemical property

 CLC Number: